Degree-Scale Galactic Radio Emission at 122 MHz around the North Celestial Pole with LOFAR-AARTFAAC: Observations and preprocessing

 \section{Observations and preprocessing}

-We use the AARTFAAC-HBA wide-field imager to observe an extended region of $\sim$20-degree radius around the NCP in the frequency range of $114-126$\,MHz, which is the primary observation window of the LOFAR-EoR KSP \citep{patil2017,mertens2020}.
+We use the AARTFAAC-HBA wide-field imager to observe an extended region of $\sim$20-degree radius around the NCP in the frequency range of $114-126$\,MHz, which is the primary observation window of the LOFAR-EoR Key Science Project (KSP) \citep{patil2017,mertens2020}.
 The observational setup and the preprocessing steps are discussed briefly in the following subsections.